WiFiTrackerGroup/WiFiTracker/acquisition/README.md

 ## Usage
 ### Running the webservice
-Make sure to run the code from the *SNMP_REST* folder.
+Make sure to run the code from the *acquisition* folder.
 ```
-cd SNMP_REST
+cd acquisition
 python3 snmp_rest.py
 ```
 As said before if the **COMMUNITY** and **IP_WLC** are not correct the AP controller cannot be contacted and then the application will probably return an empty JSON or an error message.